MarkKJones/APEX_G4MC/README.md

 Detector:

 There are two modes to construct the detector.
-1. HRS standard mode - where you have vacuum, Q1-quad, Q2 quad, Dipole, Q3-quad
+1. HRS standard mode - where we have vacuum, Q1-quad, Q2 quad, Dipole, Q3-quad
 2. APEX mode - where we have displaced targets (by about dz=-100 cm), septum magnet with it's vacuum chambers and then the standard HRS spectrometers (Q1, Q2, Dipole, Q3).
 Switching the septum "ON" in Detector.ini, the septum mode is built automatically.
 With "SeptumOn=0" the standard HRS can be used.